 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Are you wanting to transfer Capital One miles to your account to book your next flight?
-There are currently 15 airline loyalty programs accepting Capital One miles.
+There are currently 15+ leading loyalty programs accepting Capital One miles.
 In many cases, mile transfers happen instantly.
 However, that is not always the case.
+So how long does it take to transfer Capital One miles?

 Whether or not you pay an annual fee, mile transfers are a travel redemption option.
 So, how long does it take to transfer Capital One miles?